enketo/enketo/packages/enketo-express/tutorials/10-configure.md

 Below is a complete list of all configuration items.
-The **bold items are important to set**.
+The **bold items** also highlighted with 👉 are important to set.
 Others are less important.

 ## app name